 Furthermore, The Nottingham has documented within its Recovery and Resolution Plan metrics that would indicate an emerging market-wide or Nottingham-specific stress event.
 The Plan includes a range of options available to The Nottingham in the event of such a stress to ensure an adequate level of liquidity is maintained.

-Since October 2015, The Nottingham has been required to be compliant with the Liquidity Coverage Ratio (LCR), which measures the amount of high quality liquid assets relative to estimated net stressed cash outflows within a 30 day period.
+The Nottingham is required to be compliant with the Liquidity Coverage Ratio (LCR), which measures the amount of high quality liquid assets relative to estimated net stressed cash outflows within a 30 day period.